VarunMusham/TrackWheels/README.md

 <p>Contributions are welcome!
 Please fork the repository and create a pull request with your changes.</p>

 <h2>Deployment</h2>
-<p>You can deploy the Map website using services like Vercel, Netlify and many more</p>
+<p>You can deploy the Map website using services like Vercel, Netlify and many more.
+Make sure to select correct framework while deploying</p>